tom-cat-mao/compiler-backend/README.md

 - **Optimization**: Applies constant folding to evaluate constant expressions at compile time.
 In this program, `5 + 3` is optimized to `8`, so the intermediate code for `total := 5 + 3` becomes `(:=, 8, , total)`, reducing runtime computation.
 - **Target Code Generation**: Transforms the optimized intermediate code into assembly-like instructions.
 For instance, `total := 8` becomes `MOV 8, total`; operations within the loop like `total := total + counter` translate to `LOAD total`, `ADD counter`, `STORE total`.
 Control flow and output statements are similarly mapped to low-level instructions like conditional jumps and write operations.

+## Frontend

+A web-based frontend has been developed for interacting with the compiler backend, allowing users to input arithmetic expressions and view the compilation results through a user-friendly interface.

+### Frontend Structure
+- **Directory**: `frontend/`
+- **Main File**: `frontend/static/index.html` - The primary interface for user interaction with the compiler.
+- **Test File**: `frontend/static/test_usability.html` - A test interface for evaluating frontend usability.

+### Frontend Content
+- **Input Field**: Allows users to enter arithmetic expressions (e.g., `1 + 2 * 3`).
+- **Compile Button**: Triggers the compilation process by sending the input expression to the backend API.
+- **Results Display**: Shows the compilation results in four sections:
+  - **Abstract Syntax Tree (AST)**: The parsed structure of the expression.
+  - **Intermediate Code**: The three-address code representation.
+  - **Optimized Code**: The intermediate code after optimizations like constant folding.
+  - **Target Code**: The final assembly-like code.

+The frontend is built using Vue.js, included via a CDN for simplicity, avoiding complex build tools and ensuring a lightweight setup.

 ## Setup and Running the Project

 ### Python Virtual Environment Setup